stefanmintert/jira-cards/README.md

 Optional:

-* gnu make, if you want to use my sample Makefile (tested with GNU Make 4.1)
+* gnu make, if you want to use my default Makefile (tested with GNU Make 4.1)

 And, of course, you'll need Jira.

 # How to use it

 1. Clone the repo
-1. Copy `cards-config-sample.xsl` to `cards-config.xsl` - or write your own (see below)
+1. Copy `sample/cards-config-sample.xsl` to `./cards-config.xsl` - or write your own (see below)
-1. Export a bunch of Jira issues in XML format, save it under `jira-export.xml` in the repo directory - or copy `jira-export-sample.xml` to `jira-export.xml`
+1. Export a bunch of Jira issues in XML format, save it under `./jira-export.xml` in the directory where the Makefile resides - or copy `sample/jira-export-sample.xml` to `./jira-export.xml`
 1. call `make`